Title Insurance Overview

-- The Owner’s Policy is purchased by the buyer.
-This provides the buyer with protection in case an undiscoverable defect comes up after the title search.
+- The Owner’s Policy provides the buyer with protection in case an undiscoverable defect comes up after the title search.
 These title issues could include forgery, fraud or clerical errors and without title insurance the buyer could potentially lose the property.

-- The Lender’s Policy is usually paid for by the seller and is almost always required by the lender who is financing the purchase.
+- The Loan Policy is usually required by the lender who is financing the purchase.
 The lender’s policy only protects the interest of the lender.

 Escrow is an arrangement in which a neutral third party, called and escrow holder, holds legal documents and funds on behalf of a buyer and seller.
 The escrow holder distributes funds and documents according to the buyer’s and seller’s instructions.
 By acting as a neutral third party, the escrow holder can facilitate the real estate closing.